Priest Barracks of Dachau Concentration Camp: The Church Struggle

 Ian Kershaw wrote that the subjugation of the Protestant churches proved more difficult than Hitler had envisaged.
 With 28 separate regional churches, his bid to create a unified Reich Church through Gleichschaltung ultimately failed, and Hitler became disinterested in supporting the so-called "German Christians" Nazi aligned movement.
 Hitler installed his friend Ludwig Muller, a Nazi and former naval chaplain, to serve as Reich Bishop, but Muller's heretical views against St Paul and the Semitic origins of Christ and the Bible quickly alienated sections of the Protestant church.
 Pastor Martin Niemöller responded with the Pastors Emergency League which re-affirmed the Bible.
 The movement grew into the Confessing Church, from which some clergymen opposed the Nazi regime.
 The Confessing Church was banned on 1 July 1937.
 Niemöller was arrested by the Gestapo, and sent to the Concentration Camps.
 He remained mainly at Dachau until the fall of the regime.
 Theological universities were closed, and other pastors and theologians arrested.
 Dietrich Bonhoeffer, another leading spokesman for the Confessing Church, was from the outset a critic of the Hitler regime's racism and became active in the German Resistance – calling for Christians to speak out against Nazi atrocities.
-Arrested in 1943, he was implicated in the 1944 July Plot to assassinate Hitler and executed.
+Arrested in 1943, he was implicated in the 1944 July Plot to assassinate Hitler and ultimately executed.